As a parent, there is probably nothing more terrifying than having a disaster strike and not being prepared.

 If an infant is feeding 8 times per day, that comes out to 12 liters (3.1 gallons) of water per dayjust for bottle sterilization.
 You’ll also need to make sure you’ve got enough fuel for your emergency stove to boil the water.

-Alternatively, you can get tablets or drops for sterilizing with cold water.
+Alternatively, you can get tablets or drops (Amazon Link) for sterilizing with cold water.
 You just dissolve the sterilization agent into safe water.
 Then soak the bottles in this sterilizing solution.
 You’ll still need extra water, but not as much as if you’d boil for sterilization.

 Pre-Sterilized Bottles and Liners